REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 **Spherical Blur** can help when you see seams between cubemap faces.
 Its sampling pattern can produce a rougher-looking blur than the regular filter, so compare both and keep the result you prefer.

 **Contact Hardening** approximates a sharp shadow near the object casting it, with a softer edge farther away.
 This is a visual approximation, not a physically accurate penumbra.
 It can produce artifacts such as doubled edges or split penumbras.
-Use it where the result looks good; reduce it or set it to `0` where it does not.
-It also adds work to the bake.
+Use it where the result looks good.
+Set it to `0` to disable Contact Hardening and skip its calculations.

 ## PC And Quest

 Quest and other mobile devices can show shadow artifacts that are not visible on PC.
-Two settings on the Manager help balance stability and light leaking:
+Two settings on the **Light Volume Manager** help balance stability and light leaking:

 | Setting | What it does |
 | --- | --- |
 | **Shadow Min Variance** | Reduces artifacts caused by limited numerical precision.
 Higher values can let light leak into shadowed areas. |
 | **Shadow Bleed Reduction** | Suppresses that light leaking.
 Higher values darken and sharpen shadows, but can remove soft detail. |

+**Shadow Min Variance** has separate values for PC and Android/iOS.
+Switch Unity's **Build Target** to see and edit the value for that platform. **Shadow Bleed Reduction** is shared across platforms.

 **Shadow Min Variance** at `1` and **Shadow Bleed Reduction** around `0.2–0.4` often fix mobile artifacts.
 Some light leaking may remain; adjust both to find a balance between stable shadows, soft edges and leaking that looks right in your scene.
 These settings update without rebaking.